tearust/t-rust/obsidian/_gitbook-dev-docs/020_tutorial/020_hello_world/023_sample_actor_code_walkthrough/README.md

 - **AddRequest**: This is another example handler that adds two i32 numbers from the input.
 - **AddResponse**: Send back the result of adding two input numbers.

 There is no **GreetingResponse** because we just print the "Hello Alice" to the console without any return to the client for demo purposes.
+In order to make the compiler happy, you would need to have the `#[response(())]` line.
+This tells the compiler that this request does not attach a response type written by developer, but it does return a () as response.
+If you do not have such a line, the compile will give you an error because it considers you missed a response.

+Request and Response are the most important concept in the actor design, it deserve a standalone chapter to explain.
+Please go to the "understand request and response" chapter in this tutorial step to learn more.

+!!!
+GEORGE, please add the link to the understand request and response to the text above. !!!

 There's another HTTP GET handler to deal with client request that returns "Hello World".
 We'll get into that when we walk through the `impl` workspace.

 ### impl folder

 ```
-ls -l
+ls
-total 24
--rw-r--r--@ 1 kevinzhang  staff   364 Mar  6 17:51 Cargo.toml
--rw-r--r--@ 1 kevinzhang  staff  2459 Mar  6 17:51 key.pem
--rw-r--r--@ 1 kevinzhang  staff   110 Mar  6 17:51 manifest.yaml
-drwxr-xr-x@ 5 kevinzhang  staff   160 Mar  6 20:38 src
+Cargo.toml    key.pem       manifest.yaml src
 ```

 The `Cargo.toml` file: